-Florida statutes do not have limits on rent increases.
+Florida law does not have a rent increase limit.
 As a landlord, you can raise rent on your rental property as much as you want, so there's no limit to rent increases.
 It is important, however, that you consider the consequences of charging too much or too little in rent increases or decreases:

-- If landlords charge too much, you might lose your current tenants.
+- If landlords charge too much for rent, you might lose your current tenants.
 The process of finding new tenants may take a considerable amount of time, and you will face a higher turnover rate and longer vacancies.
-Lease agreements may be hard to litigate as the possible tenant insists the rent is too high to pay.
+Lease agreements may be hard to litigate as the possible renter insists the rent is too high to pay.
 This situation can hurt your rental business if the tenant refuses to pay rent that's that high.

-- If landlords charge too little, you risk damaging your cash flow.
+- If landlords charge too little for rent, you risk damaging your cash flow.
 When landlords fail to charge proper rent, the return on investment will enter a suboptimal state.
 Potential tenants may be suspicious of prices that are a lot lower than the market average.
 They may avoid renting from you because they suspect some sort of violation of the law or the health codes.

-Landlords should pick an amount akin to other similar rented properties in the neighborhood when looking at rent increases.
-Do your research on the market by checking nearby rental prices online before drafting your written agreement.
-Tenant disputes over overcharging rent in Florida are common.
-To avoid these tenant disputes, do your research!
+Landlords should pick a rent amount akin to other similar rented properties in the neighborhood when looking at rent increases.
+Do your research on the market by checking nearby rental prices online before drafting your written lease agreement.
+Renter disputes over overcharging rent in Florida are common.
+To avoid these renter disputes, do your research!
 If a landlord fails to do this, they could lose tenants.

-Some local rent control laws may prohibit you from increasing your rent.
+Some local rent control laws may have a rent increase limit or rent control measures that prohibits you from increasing your rent.
 For example, Florida rent control laws.
 Always check with the local officials before you implement rent increases.

 Is it legal to increase rent?

 - Discrimination.
-You have to treat all your renters on an equal basis.
-Florida statutes describe discrimination as taking place when you treat someone differently based on their unique characteristics.
+Landlords have to treat all their renters on an equal basis.
+Florida statutes describe discrimination as taking place when landlords treat someone differently based on their unique characteristics.
 These include the following: disability, familial status, gender, national origin, race, and religion.
 Florida statutes also include unfavorable military discharge, skin color, ancestry, or sexual orientation.

 - Retaliation.
-You cannot increase the rent of your rental property as an act of retaliation.
-Your renter may report code violations or form a tenant’s rights organization.
-In cases like this, you are not allowed to raise the rent, harass the tenant, or evict them, and a tenant has a right to withhold rent and report you if they suspect such a thing.
+Landlords cannot increase the rent of their rental property as an act of retaliation.
+Their renter may report code violations or form a tenant’s rights organization.
+In cases like this, landlords are not allowed to raise the rent, harass the tenant, or evict them, and a tenant has a right to withhold rent and report landlords if they suspect such a thing.

 Do the Florida rent increase laws impact security deposit limits?